junxit/us-congress-bills-117/metadata.md

 - 2021-05-27 — Introduced in Senate
 - 2021-05-27 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2021-10-06 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+- 2022-05-03 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2022-09-21 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin with an amendment in the nature of a substitute.
+With written report No. 117-156.
+- 2022-09-21 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin with an amendment in the nature of a substitute.
+With written report No. 117-156.
+- 2022-09-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 499.